AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLSystemUnitClass/AddGroup.md

 AMLSystemUnitClass.AddGroup Method
 ==================================
-AutomationML 2.1 APIAdds an AMLGroup object to the AMLSystemUnitClass with the provided name.
+Adds an AMLGroup object to the AMLSystemUnitClass with the provided name.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)